dgroomes/dgroomes/README-2.md

 ## WishList

-General clean ups, TODOs and things I wish to implement for this project:
+General clean-ups, TODOs and things I wish to implement for this project:

 * Download the `repos.json` file from the "generate" script
 * Exclude "archived" repos from the "generate" script